All Episodes

 I know you agree with him on Neil Gorsuch, who's an originalist.

-You agree with him on extreme vetting, building the wall, repealing replacing, corporate tax tax cuts down to 15 percent, a middle class tax cut, seven brackets to three, repatriation at a low rate of trillions of dollars.
+Do you agree with him on extreme vetting, building the wall, repealing, replacing, corporate tax cuts down to 15%, a middle-class tax cut, seven brackets to three, repatriation at a low rate of trillions of dollars?

-Yeah, it it it is refreshing to see a president who was leading and to see a Congress that is acting.
+Yeah, it is refreshing to see a president who is leading and to see a Congress who is acting.

 As you know, Sean, I spent 28 years in the private sector before I came up at Capitol Hill four years ago.

-But first and foremost, a highest priority is to get President Trump his cabinet in place.
+But first and foremost, our highest priority is to get President Trump, his cabinet in place.

 Do you realize this has been the slowest, slowest acting Congress in terms of approving cabinet officials dating back to George Washington?

-We're gonna get Tom Price, the next Secretary of HHS, Dr. Price, the orthopedic surgeon.
+We're going to get Tom Price, the next Secretary of HHS, Dr. Price, the orthopedic surgeon.

-Are you confident energy independence, vetting the wall, education, the the the economic plan of the president are all going to get done this year?
+Are you confident energy independence, vetting, the wall, education, the economic plan of the president are all going to get done this year?

 Yeah.

-We've got these Congressional Review Acts moved forward here, which are repealing these Obamacare regulations, job killing regulations.
+We've got these congressional review acts moving forward here, which are repealing these Obamacare regulations, job-killing.

 Yeah.

-How do you how do you feel about the economic plan?
+How do you feel about the economic plan?

 I think that is spot on.

-I keep those in the code, and that's how we buy down the rates by limiting all these other loopholes and deductions.
+I keep those in the code, and that's how we bite down the rates by limiting all these other loopholes and deductions.

 We want to get that done before the August recess.